-- Decree No. 66/2006 (in Hungarian) on certain hygienic rules applicable to foodstuffs of animal origin. - Decree No. 81/2002 (in Hungarian) on the prevention of zoonosis. - Decree No. 4/1998 (in Hungarian) on the permissible level of microbiological contamination in food.
+- Decree No. 66/2006 (in Hungarian) on certain hygienic rules applicable to foodstuffs of animal origin. - Decree No. 81/2002 (in Hungarian) on the prevention of zoonosis. - Decree No. 4/1998 (in Hungarian) on the permissible level of microbiological • contamination in food.
 Inspection of microbiological food safety is binding on foodstuffs; food additives; treated food; raw food and food ingredients; on equipment and any surface and packaging material being in direct contact with food (technological agents); and on persons dealing with, handling, or processing foodstuffs.
 Procedures of microbiological analysis and judgement of foodstuffs are set out in the Annex 1 of the decree.
 It contains rules of sampling, the list of compulsory analyses and limit values, and instructions for the evaluation of results.
-Distribution, utilization for human consumption, and - temporarily - the production of food must be prohibited when the contamination exceeds the limit values of micro-organisms or pathogens; when any kind of toxin is traceable in infant and dietary food; and/or if the food is likely contaminated by pathogenic micro-organism based on epidemiological inspection.
+Distribution, utilization for human consumption, and - temporarily the production of food must be prohibited when the contamination exceeds the limit values of microorganisms or pathogens; when any kind of toxin is traceable in infant and dietary food; and/or if the food is likely contaminated by a pathogenic microorganism based on the epidemiological inspection.
 Foodstuffs which are not up to standards may not be used for human consumption without transformation.
-Inspection of equipment and technological agents, and cleanliness of personnel are covered by Annex 3.
-Annex 4 proposes analyses and limit values for facultative internal quality control, which do not substitute official inspection.
+The mandatory inspection of equipment and technological agents, and the cleanliness of personnel are covered by Annex 3.
+Annex 4 proposes analyses and limit values for facultative internal quality control, which do not substitute the official inspection.